arianaberger/react-final-project/NOTES.md

 1. fix account overview page, divs are collapsing
 2. fix reducers so i don't have to do accounts.accounts
-3. Need validation that amount is a number (change DB to float?)
+3. Need validation that amount is a number
 4. Not using API_URL in actions, not working for some reason?

 - can wrap component with withRouter to get access to this.props.match props, etc